 “We had already helped this client to select a trading system and designed it and then we went into lockdown,” Parker recounts.
 Baringa’s Singapore team then had to take the client’s traders live for the first time on a new system to start trading in a new business area – all remotely.

 “I am extremely grateful to the team who not only guided us to a successful go-live during the Covid-19 circuit breaker period, but also made sure this was done to a high degree of quality,” the energy firm’s head of trading says.
 The company has now engaged Baringa for a critical project in the UK.

-As well as the abrupt change brought about by Covid, energy fims are also grappling with the longer term shift away from fossil fuels.
+As well as the abrupt change brought about by Covid, energy firms are also grappling with the longer term shift away from fossil fuels.
 Helping clients to navigate this will underpin much of Baringa’s work going forward, says Parker.
 The effects of the energy transition are being felt particularly keenly in the power sector and Baringa has ramped up resources here too, increasing headcount in its Sydney-based power markets advisory four-fold since January 2019.
 The business, led by Peter Sherry, a partner, provides in-depth analysis of power markets, including a wholesale power price projection model.

 “These power market reference cases are core to our offering, both in Europe and now in Apac,” says Sherry.
 “Our team of quantitative experts build models of electricity markets to project future power prices, using key inputs such as demand, current and planned generation, storage, policy and market design, and network capacity constraints.”